 Being somewhere different other than home

-A holiday is leaving the comforts of your home and travelling abroad to an unknown and completely foreign country.
+A holiday is leaving the comforts of your home and travelling abroad to an unknown and utterly foreign country.

 The very idea inspires many travellers to go on their next adventure.

-The thought of being away from your usual surroundings excites most people because a change is a good thing in life, and to get that much-needed change in environment, for even a short while, lifts the mood of yourself and those around you.
+The thought of being away from familiar surroundings excites most people because a change is a good thing, and to get that much-needed change, for even a short while, lifts the mood of yourself and those around you.

 The fact you can be yourself again